chrisvmiller/randomlyunique/content/pages/about.md

 In addition to my unparalleled humbleness, I pride myself with my positive and upbeat attitude.
 It's extremely difficult for someone to catch me in a bad mood and I kinda have my amazing wife to blame for that.
 If you want to contact me for any reason, feel free to send a message.

-Hope you enjoy my data blog!
+Hope you enjoy my blog! :-D

 ####**Professional Interests**:
 Data Analysis, Machine Learning, Engineering Data Products, Optics, Python